Records

 State statutes typically address procedures related to books and records.
 In Washington State, both nonprofit corporation AND common interest community (CIC) statues require a combination of document retention, disclosure and/or inspection.
 Notably, WA CIC statutes prior to WUCIOA (effective as of July 2018) do not contain detailed lists of records to retain.

 Retain ALL the records that are reasonable to keep for future reference (not just the records listed by statute).
 Not sure what to include?
 View this example records policy and read Practical Advice Responding to Owners' Records Requests to learn more about establishing a records policy.
 Records you should keep and records you should disclose are not the same (legally or in terms of best practice).
-Don't make the mistake of conflating what you must do at a minimum to not break the law with what you should do at a minimum to operate a successful community association (business).
+Don't make the mistake of conflating minimum legal retention requirements with what you should do to operate a successful community association (business).
 Read Know Your Business: You MUST Go Beyond 'The Basics' to learn more.

 Data continuity is essential for every organization!
 What happens to your association's relationship (business or otherwise) with the person or entity keeping track of your records ceases to exist?
 Does your association maintain its own file infrastructure to preserve the continuity of information?
 There is an abundance of human work required to organize records -- analog or digital -- into a viable, readily indexed repository.